zammad/zammad-admin-documentation/channels/microsoft365/accounts/register-app.rst

          manually.

       Still within *Enterprise applications* select *Users and groups*.
-      In this section you can either specific users or groups (users must be direct members!) that are allowed to use your app for adding mailboxes to Zammad.
+      In this section you can select specific users and / or groups (users must be direct members!) that are allowed to use your app for adding mailboxes to Zammad.

       After adding users and groups, go back to the Azure portals home and select *App registrations*.
-Within your desired app go to *API permissions* and use the *Grand admin consent for {company name}* button to generally allow connecting users you previously consented.
+Within your desired app go to *API permissions* and use the *Grant admin consent for {company name}* button to generally allow connecting users you previously consented.

       .. note::